kyusonglee/beautiful-jekyll/_posts/2018-05-01-sequence-labeling.md

 - First, select a type of evaluation: non-interactive testing.
 - Second, choose "Sequence Labeling"
 - Third, click the "New Project" button and name the new project.
 Please also input your name and set the password.
-- Finally, if you successfully create the "New project", you will see your project in the table.
+- Finally, if the requester successfully creates the "New project", the requester will see his new project in the table.
 Please click the enter (edit) icon to start.
-We will provide several examples that you can follow.
+We will provide a guide that you can follow.

 ## (1) Basic information
 In order to setup a new sequence labeling project, requesters need to fill out the following information: